 - Full international benefits

-Federal employees should shop around before purchasing the John Hancock/Federal Employee Long-Term Care Insurance plan.
-The federal plan is NOT partnership certified in any state.
-This means you will not have access to the additional dollar-for-dollar asset protection that the partnership program offers.
+Federal employees should shop around before purchasing the FLTCIP John Hancock plan.
+The federal plan is NOT partnership certified in any state - meaning you will not have access to the additional dollar-for-dollar asset protection that the partnership program offers.

-Remember, there are no spousal discounts available or shared spousal plans which are very popular for couples and can save them money.
+Remember, there are no spousal discounts available or shared spousal/partner plans that are very popular for couples and can save them money and add additional benefit flexibility.

-The government plan has had multiple premium increases.
-Unlike all other available plans, the Federal Government Long-Term Care Plan administered by John Hancock does not have to ask approval with any state insurance department for rate increases.
+The FLTCIP has had multiple premium increases.
+Unlike all other available Long-Term Care Insurance plans, the Federal Government Long-Term Care Plan administered by John Hancock does not have to ask approval with any state insurance department for rate increases.

 Be sure to speak with a qualified Long-Term Care Insurance specialist to compare the federal plan with other major plans.